 We strongly recommend using the post ID for all product catalogs and for the product ID output.
 It is the most compatible way and causes the least trouble.

-By adding the pixel name to the filter name, you can chose which pixel you want to adjust.
-For Meta (Facebook) use
+By adding the pixel name to the filter name, you can choose which pixel you want to adjust.
+For Meta (Facebook) use pmw_product_id_type_for_facebook, for Microsoft Ads (Bing) use pmw_product_id_type_for_bing, etc. You can use the following pixel filters:

-Here’s an example on how to switch the product ID output for Meta (Facebook) to the SKU
+Here’s an example on how to switch the product ID output for Meta (Facebook) to the SKU:

 add_filter('wpm_product_id_type_for_facebook', 'product_id_type_output_for_facebook');